-Rates are regulated by the NC Department of Insurance.
+Premiums are regulated by the NC Department of Insurance.

 In North Carolina, residential mortgage lenders require borrowers to obtain a lender’s policy of title insurance, based on the attorney’s opinion that the loan is free from unacceptable liens and encumbrances.
 This is paid as a one-time premium based on the sale price or loan amount.
 Owner’s coverage is paid based on the property purchase price, while lender’s coverage is charged based on the loan amount.
-If you are purchasing a home with a mortgage you will need to acquire both an Owner’s Policy and a Lender’s Policy.
+If you are purchasing a home with a mortgage at our office, you will need to acquire both an Owner’s Policy and a Lender’s Policy.

 Title insurance rates apply to ALL title insurance policies issued for property located within the state, regardless of which title insurance company issues the policy.
 Unlike most other states, in North Carolina rates are fixed whereas other states allow insurers to set the rates and do not require explicit approval by the Department of Insurance.
-The title insurance fee you see on your settlement statement is composed of your premium and service fees, if any.

 Title insurance can cover loss that may arise from a lien or encumbrance on title resulting from title defects.